Web search for every Shannon model

 Shannon runs on more than one model on purpose.
 That’s the Mixture of Models principle: each task goes to whichever one does it best today.
 That promise only holds if every model in the lineup can do the job, and until now, most of them couldn’t do this one.

 Only a few models in Shannon’s lineup could search the web on their own: Sonnet, Opus, and Gemini.
 Everything else Auto reaches for on lighter, cheaper work — Qwen3-Next, Kimi K2 Thinking, GLM-5, Grok, and gpt-oss-120b among them — had no search at all.
-A plain question like “what’s the current stable release of Python” landing on one of those models used to get an “I can’t search” refusal, or worse, an answer invented from stale training data.
-Now it searches and answers from real sources.
+Before this, a question that needed the web had two bad paths: route to a premium model that could search, or land on a lighter model that had to refuse or answer from stale training data.
+The fallback gives those lighter models the same escape hatch: web search without premium routing.

 Under the hood

 The fallback wraps Gemini’s own web-search grounding as a one-shot call any model can reach for.
 The agent asks for a search, one Gemini call runs it and returns a grounded answer with citations, and that result comes back as the tool’s output to whichever model is doing your work.
-A model never gets both paths — one that already searches natively keeps using its own, faster route, and everything else gets the fallback.
 The citation links point through Google’s own redirect domain rather than the original URL, so the plain source name next to each one (wikipedia.org, python.org) is what tells you where the answer came from.

 Try it at shannon.bot, no sign-in needed: ask something that needs a current answer and watch the sources show up.